phalcon-orphanage/docs/en/api/Phalcon_Domain.md

 ```
 Sets arbitrary extra values produced by the domain layer.

+@param mixed $extras Arbitrary extra values produced by the domain layer.

 ```php
 public function setInput( mixed $input ): PayloadInterface;
 ```

 Sets the input received by the domain layer.

+@param mixed $input The input received by the domain layer.

 ```php